 The City of York Council has installed 17 'Talking Signs' throughout the City of York.
 Talking signs relay information in an audible, verbal format and provide the same information to visually-impaired people that printed signs provide to the sighted community.

-A special fob is needed to activate the talking sign.
-If you are wearing this badge, and come within five to seven meters of a talking sign, the sign automatically begins speaking the information associated with that sign.
+A REACT unit is needed to activate the talking sign.
+If you are wearing this unit, and come within five to seven meters of a talking sign, the sign automatically begins speaking the information associated with that sign.
 The signs give orientation advice about the location rather than route guidance and help visually-impaired people have a more independent journey around York.